nexmo-community/deskmo/README.md

 Before you try to access the application, we need to configure the Laravel application:

-* `docker-compose exec web php artisan key:generate` sets up the token for the application
+* `docker-compose exec web PHP artisan key: generate` sets up the token for the application
-* `docker-compose exec web php artisan migrate` prepares the database for use
+* `docker-compose exec web PHP artisan migrate` prepares the database for use

-If both of those commands completed successfully, then your app is ready for you!
+If both of those commands are completed successfully, then your app is ready for you!
 Look at <http://localhost:8000>

 ### Database Access on Docker

 This should all work "out of the box" but if you need direct access to the database, you can:

-* Run `docker-compose exec postgres bash`
+* Run `docker-compose exec Postgres bash`
 * Then at the bash prompt type `psql -U deskmo`
-* To connect to the database (you already realised it's Postgres), type `\c deskmo`
+* To connect to the database (you already realized it's Postgres), type `\c deskmo`

 ## Usage